Narcissus Basal Rot

 The problem is more prevalent in the damp and warm conditions of spring, and is caused by a fungus that only affects Narcissus species.

-It is a relatively common soil contaminant and may live harmlessly on the bulb surface, but on occasions it will invade bulb roots that are dying back naturally.
+It is a fairly common soil contaminant and may live harmlessly on the bulb surface, but on occasions it will invade bulb roots that are dying back naturally.

 Signs of infestation in planted out bulbs may manifest itself in premature die back in the foliage, and or the bulb may develop neck rot.